Jimmy Davis & Junction: History

 Bassist David Cochran, who had performed on one track on the Kick the Wall album, soon joined the band as an official member.
 They recorded a new track, "My Way or the Highway" for the soundtrack to A Nightmare on Elm Street 4: The Dream Master, released in 1988.
 However, a full-length follow-up album from the band would not be forthcoming.

 Post-breakup

-Following the dissolution of the group, Davis continued performing live in smaller clubs into the 1990s, also contributing to the debut solo album from fellow Memphian and then-erstwhile Survivor frontman Jimi Jamison.
+Following the dissolution of the group, Davis continued performing live in smaller clubs into the 1990s, also contributing to the debut solo album from fellow Memphian and Survivor's then-frontman Jimi Jamison.
 In 1996, Davis again teamed with Burroughs to reform The Riverbluff Clan, which had been a prominent rock/country/bluegrass band in the 1970s.
 The revamped band released two albums, including the live recording, One Night in a Month of Sundays and a studio album, Two Quarts Low, with both receiving critical acclaim/recognition.